manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 #### Modified Wang-Landau algorithm

 We have to slightly adapt the Wang-Landau procedure described above so that it produces an estimate of the modified DOS.
 To account for the density $\mathrm P(\mathbf s)$ in @eq:modified_dos we need ensure we propose configurations, asymptotically distributed according to $\mathrm P(\mathbf s)$, which we then—in a second step—accept or reject using the inverse DOS.
 However we can combine both of these steps into a single one by combining a Metropolis acceptance step with the usual Wang-Landau procedure.
-Our algorithm therefore consists of the follwing steps:
+Our algorithm therefore consists of the following steps:

 1. Set all entries of the modified DOS to 1, $\rho(U_i)=1, i=1,\ldots,n$.
 1. Set all entries of the histogram to 0, $H(U_i)=0, i=1,\ldots,n$.